List of places of worship in the Borough of Fareham: Overview of the borough and its places of worship

 The population of the vast Titchfield parish grew in the 19th and 20th centuries as its constituent villages developed and the area became suburbanised.
 In less than 100 years, the ecclesiastical parish was subdivided five times to create six separate parishes.
 First to be created was the parish of Sarisbury with Swanwick in 1837, whose parish church was built around that time.
 In 1871, the parish of Crofton was formed; the ancient St Edmund's Church was supplemented by a new church in Stubbington, the main centre of population, later that decade.
 In 1872, Hook with Warsash parish was established for St Mary's Church at Hook, built the year before.
 Locks Heath parish was formed in 1893; a parish church built the following year replaced an earlier mission chapel.
 Finally, in 1930 a separate parish was created for Lee-on-the-Solent in the neighbouring borough of Gosport.

 Until 1873, Roman Catholics in the Fareham area were served by the Catholic mission at Soberton, where a converted farmhouse served as a chapel and presbytery.
 This was founded in 1747 by descendants of James III of Scotland who had fled persecution in the north of England.
 Fr James Bellord, a future Vicar Apostolic of Gibraltar, founded a mission chapel in a shed in Fareham town centre in 1873, and the permanent Church of the Sacred Heart was opened in 1878.
 Mass was celebrated in neighbouring Portchester from 1935, and a church was built in 1954 (now demolished).
 By 1960 a weekly Mass was said in a drill hall at Park Gate by priests from Fareham, and the permanent Church of St Margaret Mary opened in 1966.
 In 1976 a Mass centre was established in Stubbington, superseded in 1985 by the present Church of Our Lady of the Immaculate Conception; and in 1980 St Philip Howard's Church was opened in the south of Fareham town.
-For some years from 1973, Catholics also shared St Columba's Anglican church in the Hill Park area of the town.
+For some years from 1973, Roman Catholics also shared St Columba's Anglican church in the Hill Park area of the town.